xitu/gold-miner/article/2021/undefined-null-revisited.md

 > * 译者：
 > * 校对者：

+# undefined vs. null revisited

+Many programming languages have one “non-value” called null.
+It indicates that a variable does not currently point to an object – for example, when it hasn’t been initialized yet.

+In contrast, JavaScript has two such non-values: `undefined` and `null`.
+In this blog post, we examine how they differ and how to best use or avoid them.

 ## `undefined` vs. `null`

 Both values are very similar and often used interchangeably.
 How they differ is therefore subtle.